 If you’re looking for a caramel corn recipe without corn syrup, this honey popcorn is what you need.
-A sweet and smooth caramel coating of brown sugar and honey covers the popcorn and results in a crunchy honey-toffee treat.
+A sweet and smooth caramel coating of brown sugar and honey covers the popcorn, resulting in a crunchy honey-toffee treat.

-Honey makes a great addition to caramel, like in these caramel honey sticky buns!
+Honey makes a great addition to caramel, like in these small batch sticky buns!

 The popped popcorn is coated in a honey caramel sauce, then baked until crispy.

 The honey caramel